Learn from Heterophily: Heterophilous Information-enhanced Graph Neural Network: Introduction

-\begin{itemize} \item We first define the conception of heterophilous information in graphs and validate the effectiveness in improving homophily through both theoretical and empirical analysis. \item We propose \model{}, a novel method that leverages heterophilous information in GNNs.
-By constructing a new adjacency matrix based on the similarity of heterophilous information, \model{} establishes new connections for nodes with similar heterophilous semantics, resulting in an improved homophily degree across different levels of homophily. \item Our experimental results demonstrate the superiority of our method on both the homophilous and heterophilous datasets.
-We also show improvements over general GNN baselines by incorporating heterophilous information. \end{itemize}
+\begin{itemize} \item The concept of heterophilous information in graphs is defined for the first time, and its effectiveness in improving homophily is verified through theoretical and empirical analysis. \item The HiGNN method is proposed, which constructs a new adjacency matrix and establishes new connections between nodes based on the similarity of heterophilous information, thus distinguishing semantic information from noises and improving the performance of graph representation at different levels of heterophily. \item The experimental results demonstrate the superiority of our method on both the homophilous and heterophilous datasets.
+We also show improvements over existing GNN baselines by introducing heterophilous information. \end{itemize}